kishanmurthy/crypto-sentiment-analysis/README.md

 ## Running the code

-Install the dependencies
+Use Python version 3.9.7 and install the dependencies in Requirement.txt.

-`conda install --file requirements.txt`
+`pip3 install -r requirements.txt`

 Execute the command `sh run.sh` in the terminal.